Photo-assisted spin transport in double quantum dots with spin-orbit interaction: Dark state formation

-Due to the complexity of our system, no analytical results could be obtained for the formation of DSs for $\beta_\mathrm{SO}\neq0$.
-Nonetheless, we can still gain an understanding of their appearance by employing the Floquet formalism.
-For a $T$-periodic Hamiltonian, the time evolution of the wave function can be written as $\ket{\Psi_\alpha(t)} = e^{-i\varepsilon_\alpha t}\ket{\phi_\alpha(t)}$, where $\varepsilon_\alpha$ are the quasienergies and $\ket{\phi_\alpha}$ are the Floquet states, obtained by diagonalizing the Floquet Hamiltonian $\hat{\mathcal{H}}(t) \equiv \hat{H}(t)-i\partial_t$.
-According to the Von Neumann-Wigner theorem \cite{Demkov2007}, crossings between distinct energy levels occur only if the corresponding states belong to different representations of the symmetry group of the system.
-Quasienergy crossings follow the same behavior, often signaling that the ac drive has reinstated a symmetry of the system by suppressing the relevant terms in the Hamiltonian~\cite{GomezLeon2011}.
-At these crossings, the time evolution operator depends exponentially on the difference between the quasienergies.
-In resonance, the unitary time evolution matrix becomes the identity operator, freezing the long-term dynamics.
+The Von Neumann-Wigner theorem \cite{Demkov2007} asserts that crossings between distinct energy levels occur only when the corresponding states belong to different representations of the system's symmetry group.
+Quasienergy crossings follow the same pattern and often indicate that the ac drive has restored the system's symmetry by suppressing relevant terms in the Hamiltonian~\cite{GomezLeon2011}.
+At these crossings, the time evolution operator depends exponentially on the difference between the quasienergies, and in resonance, the unitary time evolution matrix becomes the identity operator, freezing the long-term dynamics.

-The quasienergies for $\beta_\mathrm{SO}\neq0$ have been obtained by means of numerical methods \cite{Creffield2003}, and their crossings perfectly agree with the location of the DS found by evolving the Lindblad master equation (see \cref{fig:DQD_dark_state_Ez_chi}(b)).
-The Floquet quasienergies for $E_z=0.7\omega$ are shown in \cref{fig:DQD_dark_state_Ez_chi}(c).
-The crossing is located at $\chi\simeq 0.6$, which coincides with the numerical result for the open system.
+Although the quasienergies for $\beta_\mathrm{SO}\neq0$ were obtained numerically \cite{Creffield2003}, their crossings match perfectly with the location of the DS found by evolving the Lindblad master equation (see \cref{fig:DQD_dark_state_Ez_chi}(b)).
+In \cref{fig:DQD_dark_state_Ez_chi}(c), we show the Floquet quasienergies for $E_z=0.7\omega$, where the crossing is at $\chi\simeq 0.6$, which agrees with the numerical result for the open system.